sutirtha1234/button-soundbox-pi4/README.md

 ## MAIN FLOW
 1) Acquire sound samples
 2) Write code (Python)
-3) Test with breadboard
+3) Initial Setup of Pi and Test with breadboard
-4) Test directly
+4) Test directly removing breadboard
 5) Prepare as a service to run without a monitor

 ### Acquire sounds